 https://github.com/winsw/winsw/releases

-the service on a Windows without .NET framework, download the core variant WinSW-x64.exe
+the service on a Windows system without the .NET framework, download the core variant WinSW-x64.exe

-Copy the executable also into the folder where your jar resided.
+Copy the executable into the folder where your JAR resides.
 Rename the WinSW executable to any name you like.

-For this example, I rename it to testservice.exe
+For this example, I will rename it to testservice.exe

 .
-Create an XML with the same base name: testservice.xml
+Create an XML file with the same base name: testservice.xml

 .

-Make sure that the exe and XML file are located in the same folder.
+Make sure that the EXE and XML files are located in the same folder.

 <service>